-Grade Changes: A student's Satisfactory Academic Progress is re-evaluated at the time the Financial Aid Office is notified by the Registrar's Office of a grade change.
+Grade Changes: A student's SAP status is re-evaluated at the time the Office of Financial Assistance is notified by the Registrar's Office of a grade change.

 Audit Courses: Audit courses receive no credit and do not influence grade point average.
-They are not counted in credits attempted and are not eligible for financial aid.
+They are not counted in credits attempted and are eligible for financial aid.

 Remedial Courses: Remedial courses will be included in the total number of credits for the semester when determining financial aid eligibility.
-Students who have been granted full admission with academic deficiencies must participate in a Summer Developmental Program to remove those academic deficiencies.
-Financial assistance is available for this program.
-If deficiencies are still evident after completion of the Summer Developmental Program, a student will not be eligible for re-admission and any financial assistance offered for an up-coming term will be cancelled.
+Students who have been granted full admission with academic deficiencies must participate in a Summer Developmental Program.
+Financial assistance is not available for this program.
+If deficiencies are still evident after completion of the Summer Developmental Program, a student will not be eligible for re-admission and any financial assistance offered for an upcoming term will be cancelled.